facebookresearch/Clinical-Trial-Parser/doc/architecture.md

 ## General

 The parser splits extraction by variable type.
 It handles 3 types of variables:
- - **Nominal Requirements**: Requirements comprising a nominal variable (e.g., pregnant, leukemia, allergy) and a condition on the variable - i.e., does the study require or forbid the participant to have that variable.
+ - **Nominal requirements**: Requirements comprising a nominal variable (e.g., pregnant, leukemia, allergy) and a condition on the variable - i.e., does the study require or forbid the participant to have that variable.
  These are the most common types of requirements.
 Examples: "Cannot have heart disease", "Can have a peanut allergy".
- - **Ordinal Requirements**: Requirements comprising an ordinal variable (e.g., ECOG score, NYHA score) and a set of eligible values.
+ - **Ordinal requirements**: Requirements comprising an ordinal variable (e.g., ECOG score, NYHA score) and a set of eligible values.
  Example: "ECOG score must be 0, 1, or 2".
- - **Numerical Requirements**: Requirements comprising a numerical variable (e.g., age, BMI, platelet count) and an eligible range for the variable.
+ - **Numerical requirements**: Requirements comprising a numerical variable (e.g., age, BMI, platelet count) and an eligible range for the variable.
  Examples: "BMI < 40 kg/m2", "age must be ≥18 years and ≤ 35 years".